 To exclude parts of the Include window, select the Exclude option and position the Exclude window as required, within the Include window.

-Please see the online help \bigotimes for descriptions of each available option.
+Please see the online help 1 for descriptions of each available option.

-Object Size History Sensitivity High level Only very large objects An object that appears in the region Ordinary colored objects on ordinary trigger motion detec- will trigger the motion detection for backgrounds will trigger the motion tion a long period detection
+Object Size History Sensitivity High level An object that appears in the region will trigger the motion detection for a long period